+During, and subsequent to, the fiscal year ended March 31, 2017, TAG Oil did not purchase or cancel common shares under its normal course issuer bid launched on December 12, 2016.

-During the fiscal year ended March 31, 2015, no TAG Oil options were exercised, and no common share purchase warrants were outstanding during the fiscal year ended March 31, 2015.
-Subsequent to the fiscal year ended March 31, 2015, no TAG Oil options were exercised and no common share purchase warrants were outstanding.
+During, and subsequent to, the fiscal year ended March 31, 2017, no TAG Oil options were exercised, and 11,535,000 common share purchase warrants were outstanding.